Grasselli-Geomechanics-Group/PyCalibrAE/README.md

 # [PyCalibrAE](https://github.com/Grasselli-Geomechanics-Group/PyCalibrAE.git)

 Toolbox for broadband calibration of acoustic emission sensors, see accompanying paper [Broadband Calibration of Acoustic Emission Sensors: Toolbox, Applications, and Key Insights]().
 If you use this package, please cite XXX.
-We also provide

 This toolbox is a broadband calibration toolbox for absolute sensor calibration using theoretical Hertzian ball impacts on a transfer medium.
 We utilize the spectral-element method (SEM) with the open-source [SPECFEM3D Cartesian](https://github.com/SPECFEM/specfem3d) framework to simulate high-resolution seismic wave propagation.